studioimaginaire/phue/README.md

 #phue: A Python library for Philips Hue

-##Introduction

-This is a Python library to control the Philips Hue system.
+Full featured Python library to control the Philips Hue lighting system.

-Huge thanks to http://rsmck.co.uk/hue for hacking the protocol !

-I decided to keep it as simple as possible and not rely on external libraries like requests so it's easily portable to any system.

-It will automatically get the md5 username for you, if the button is not pressed it will prompt you to press it, use the connect() method to register.
-Once pressed it will get the username and store in your home directory in a file called .python_hue

 ##Features

+- Compliant with the Philips Hue API 1.0
-- Support for lights
+- Support for Lights
-- Support for groups
+- Support for Groups
-- Support for schedules
+- Support for Schedules
 - Compatible with Python 2.6.x and upwards
 - Compatible with Python 3
 - No dependencies
+- Simple structure, single phue.py file
 - Work in a procedural way or object oriented way

 ##Installation